slayer6409/Emergency-Dice-Updated/README.md

 * Turns off all lights permanently
 * Makes you periodcally shake a lot
 * Makes the ship lever moving
+* Halves the battery percentage of all items in your inventory
+* Makes everything in your inventory a bit heavier
+* Spawns a bunch of Teleporter traps inside (Needs LethalThings)
+* Spawns Teleporter traps and makes all Teleporter traps move around (Needs LethalThings)
+* Makes your head spin
+* Spawns a bunch of hoarding bugs outside

 ### Awful